 YEL insurance is mandatory for most entrepreneurs

-You should take out pension insurance according to the Self-Employed Persons’ Pensions Act immediately when you start a business.
-You must take out YEL insurance within six months from the start of the business at the latest.
-YEL insurance is mandatory if entrepreneurship lasts more than four months.
+You should take out pension insurance in accordance with the Self-Employed Persons’ Pensions Act immediately when starting your business.
+We recommend that you take out YEL insurance within six months from the start of the business at the latest.
+YEL insurance is mandatory if your entrepreneurship lasts more than four months.

-YEL insurance accrues old-age pension for the entrepreneur.
-In addition, YEL gives you cover if you lose your capacity for work, fall ill or go on a parental leave.
+YEL insurance accrues your old-age pension.
+Self-employed persons’ pension insurance also gives you cover if you lose your ability to work, fall ill or go on parental leave.
 Your family members are entitled to a survivors' pension if you perish.
 The amount of the pension is often determined on the basis of YEL income.

-YEL insurance is mandatory for most entrepreneurs and cannot be replaced with voluntary insurance policies.
+YEL insurance is mandatory for most entrepreneurs and cannot be substituted by voluntary insurance policies.
 According to the Finnish Centre for Pensions, there are approximately 200,000 YEL-insured entrepreneurs in Finland.
-Persons running a light-entrepreneurship business also need YEL insurance.
+Persons running a light-entrepreneurship business also need self-employed persons’ pension insurance.
 Part-time entrepreneurs must take out YEL insurance if the other conditions for insurance are met.

 You must take out YEL insurance if:

 - You have been an entrepreneur continuously for at least four months.

 - You do not have any other pension cover for the same activities.

 - Your annual income is at least EUR 8,063.57 (in 2021).